 You may also find yourself stocking up on dairy-free ice cream and yoghurt for dessert.
 For your daily glass of milk, lactose-free milk products like almond milk, soy milk, rice milk, and flaxseed milk are some of the best alternatives to cow’s milk.
 These lactose-free types of milk are derived from plants and seeds.

-Beans are high in oligosaccharides that is known for triggering digestive issues in people with IBS.
+Beans are high in oligosaccharides that are known for triggering digestive issues in people with IBS.
 When the gut flora in your small intestine tries to digest them, they produce gas that can cause stomach pain and bloating.
 Examples of beans that are high in FODMAPs are black beans, soybeans, garbanzo beans, kidney beans, navy beans, and split peas.

 Additionally, you can make beans more digestible.
 If they are canned, put them into a strainer and wash with water until the film is removed.
 Soaked beans simply make them less likely to produce excess gas when digested.